fruition/mac-dev-shim/README.md

 PATH="$HOME/.composer/vendor/bin:$PATH"
 ```

+You will need to restart your Terminal session for the new value to work.

 ### NFS debugging

 * Use `showmount -e` to find out what is exported via NFS.
 If you don't see a parent of your project directory in there,